-Meanwhile, with almost the first sign of big building operations, a new problem confronted the Trustees.
-Architects, engineers, and contractors with designs, estimates, and computations, and gangs of men with picks and shovels were not the sole craftsmen interested.
-Not only in Chicago, but all over the land, every type of house-furnishing and interior-decorating establishment was quick to see the opening for interesting and profitable business.
-Nearly overwhelmed with insistent attempts to secure the contract for furnishing and equipping the building, and puzzled by the wide variety of aesthetic and practical standards proposed, the Trustees sent the following letter on June 21, 1915, addressed respectively to Miss Marion Talbot, Miss Elizabeth Wallace, Miss Myra Reynolds, Miss Gertrude Dudley, Miss E. E. Langley, and Mrs. E. F. Flint:
+Meanwhile with almost the first sign of big building operations, a new problem confronted the trustees.
+Architects, engineers and contractors with designs, estimates, and computations, gangs of men with picks and shovels, were not the only craftsmen interested.
+Not only in Chicago, but all over the land every type of house furnishing and interior decorating establishment was quick to see the opening for interesting and profitable business.
+Nearly overwhelmed with insistent attempts to secure the contract for furnishing and equipping the building and puzzled by the wide variety of aesthetic and practical standards proposed, the trustees sent the following letter on June 21, 1915, to Miss Marion Talbot, Miss Elizabeth Wallace, Miss Myra Reynolds, Miss Gertrude Dudley, Miss E. E. Langley, and Mrs. E. F. Flint: